Mohan Sithara

-Mohan Sithara is an Indian music composer.
+Mohan Sithara (born 30 May 1959) is an Indian music composer.
+He started his musical career in cinema by composing the songs of Malayalam film Onnu Muthal Poojyam Vare.
 He received the Kerala State Film Award for the Best Music Director (2009) for the songs in Priyanandan's Soofi Paranja Kadha.
 Since 1986 he has been an active musician in the Malayalam film industry.
 His work mixes Western, Classical and folk styles.
-He has worked with lyricists and poets like O. N. V Kurup, Yusufali Kechery, Sreekumaran Thampi, Rajeev Alunkal, Kaithapram Damodaran Namboothiri, S. Ramesan Nair, Vinayan, Bharanikkavu Sivakumar, Anil Panachooran, Vayalar Sarath Chandra Varma, Gireesh Puthenchery, and Bichu Thirumala.
-Many prominent singers have sung his songs, including K. J. Yesudas, P. Jayachandran, M.G.Sreekumar, K. S. Chithra, Shreya Ghoshal, Sujatha Mohan, Madhu Balakrishnan, G. Venugopal, Vidhu Prathap, Afsal, Manjari, Jyotsna Radhakrishnan, and Biju Narayanan.
+He has worked with lyricists and poets like O. N. V Kurup, V. Madhusoodanan Nair, Yusufali Kechery, Sreekumaran Thampi, Rajeev Alunkal, Kaithapram Damodaran Namboothiri, S. Ramesan Nair, Vinayan, Bharanikkavu Sivakumar, Anil Panachooran, Vayalar Sarath Chandra Varma, Gireesh Puthenchery, and Bichu Thirumala.
+Many prominent singers have sung his songs, including K. J. Yesudas, P. Jayachandran, M. G. Sreekumar, K. S. Chithra, Sujatha Mohan, Madhu Balakrishnan, G. Venugopal, Shreya Ghoshal, Vidhu Prathap, Afsal, Manjari, Jyotsna Radhakrishnan and Biju Narayanan.

 Early life

-Mohan Sithara was born at Peruvallur, near Chavakkad, Thrissur, Kerala, India, in 1959.
+Mohan Sithara was born on 30 May 1959 in Peruvallur village in the Thrissur district of Kerala.
 He started his music career as violinist in some music troupes, one of which was Sithara troupe (from which he took the name Mohan Sithara).
 Later he worked with various music composers including M. G. Radhakrishnan, Shyam, and Perumbavoor G. Raveendranath.
 He did orchestration for the film Thoovanathumbikal with Perumbavoor G. Raveendranath, which led to several hit songs.
 His first work as independent music director in the Malayalam film industry was the film Onnu Muthal Poojyam Vare (From One to Zero), for which he composed the song "Raree Rareeram Raro" (it was also the first song for G. Venugopal).